PatrickTheGamerz/OrangeVest/README.md

               <span class="section-title-pill">Your trading footprint</span>
             </div>
             <p class="section-subtitle" id="profileSubtitle">
-              Connect an account to keep balances, open trades and simple statistics attached to your profile.
+              Connect an account or switch to Test mode with 1 000 000 balance.
+Currency and mode apply to the whole platform.
             </p>
           </div>
         </div>